Essential Guide To Running Your First 100k + 100k Training Plan

 100k training plan, guide, preparation, race to the stones

-If you’re looking for your first 100k race, do some research and find one that is relatively flat, in a comfortable climate and well-supported.
+If you’re looking for your first 100K race, do your research and find one that is relatively flat, in a comfortable climate, and well-supported with aid stations and volunteers.

-The last thing you want to do is to commit to a huge race and DNF because you weren’t prepared enough – this will just discourage you from going again.
+The last thing you want to do is commit to a huge race and DNF because you weren’t prepared enough—this will just discourage you from going again.

 “it’s not a sprint marathon, it’s an marathon ultra-marathon

-If you find yourself having to push yourself in the first 30-40km of a 100k, you’re going too fast.
+If you have to push yourself in the first 30-40km of a 100K, you’re going too fast.

 It’s natural that as you get fatigued, your body stiffens and tires and you have to force through a bit of pain – but this is different from just standard exertion.

-During shorter races like half marathons you can push your body beyond this comfortable pace, but in 100k races if you feel yourself going too hard you really have to dial it back.
+During shorter races like half marathons, you can push your body beyond this comfortable pace, but in 100K races, if you feel yourself going too hard, you have to dial it back, or you put yourself at risk for burnout.

-Always bear in mind how far you have left to go, and how your body feels.
+Always remember how far you have left to go and how your body feels.

 Related: Ultramarathon Nutrition Guide: What to eat before, during, after an Ultra